 Getting an easy job may sound like it, but it is no walk in the park!
 It still requires the basics of a job-hunting process.
-There are numerous ways to find an easy job that pays well with little to no experience or on the job training.
+There are numerous ways to find an easy job that pays well with little to no experience or on-the-job training.
 Here are some tips:

 Seek help from your network for referrals.

 Most easy jobs without experience require referrals from people already working in the same company.
-Employers prefer this setup as they can usually trust the member of their staff.
+Employers prefer this setup as they can usually trust the members of their staff.
 You need to reach out to the right people to get as many referrals as possible.

 Consider contacting companies directly.